About the magazine

 Madrid, New York, Copenhagen: Cleo Bennoun settles where life leads her.
 She launched social media campaigns at City Science University in Philadelphia.
 She participated in the launch of the journal LVR dedicated to women with cancer, in Madrid in 2013, both in writing and art direction.

-Her knowledge of French, Spanish and English, which she teaches in freelance, we are precious: it is to her that are entrusted the transcription of interviews in English and Spanish.
+Her knowledge of French, Spanish and English, which she teaches in freelancer, we are precious: it is to her that are entrusted the transcription of interviews in English and Spanish.